adelowo/portfolio/_posts/2015-12-14-the-need-to-use-a-template-engine.md

 In light of the scenario above, developers started "separating their concerns" in strict adherence with the **[Model-View-Controller pattern](https://en.m.wikipedia.com/wiki/Model_view_controller)** (popularly known as MVC) which was developed in 1974 for use in the smalltalk programming language by [Trygve Reenskaug](https://en.m.wikipedia.org/wiki/Trygve_Reenskaug) and has since been incorporated into many languages like Java (spring framework), Ruby (with the [Rails framework](https://rubyonrails.org)), Python (with [Django](http://djangoproject.net)).

-> A nice article on the MVC pattern is that of [Martin Fowler on GUI Architectures](http://martinfowler.com/eaaDev/uiArchs.html)

 Back to the present day ; Now that every sane developer is "separating his concerns", better, robust and maintainable applications have been built.
 You see,folks were creating `View` classes that rendered data to the user,in doing so,it (the View object) allowed the pseudo-variable `$this` to be used outside an object (which still messes up the templates ) i.e the files containing the HTML markup.
 Here's an example from an open-source framework for building User Authentication systems, [Huge](https://github.com/panique/huge).

 {% highlight php %}